AsherJingkongChen/gridland/doc/manual.md

 ## User Action

+- **No support for mobile devices**
-- Move
+- Drag
-  - Drag the window
+  - Hold down the left button and move
 - Zoom
-  - **No support for mobile devices**
-  - Ctrl/Control and scroll the mouse
+  - Ctrl/Control and scroll the page
   - Ctrl/Control and - to zoom out
   - Ctrl/Control and = to zoom in
   - Touchpad zoom gesture
-- Toggle Development Stats Panel
+- Toggle Stats Panel
   - F12